nguyenhuynhdat/nguyenhuynhdat.github.io/lessons/m51-internet-apps-for-ubuntu-openbox.md

 [http://ugetdm.com/](http://ugetdm.com/)

-I used to feel that all the download managers in Linux will never be as good as **Internet Download Manager** in Windows platform but changed my mind after finding **Uget**.
+I used to feel that all the download managers in Linux would never be as good as **Internet Download Manager** in Windows platform, but changed my mind after finding **Uget**.
+Yeah, it is that good!

 **Uget** is a java based app with a modern looking interface and does the job nicely.
 ```